gitfrosh/100-days-of-code/r1-log.md

 R1D23 #100DaysOfCode: More coding on server-side rendered apps today!
 Read about #CRA vs. #Nextjs vs. #Gatsbyjs and still need to figure out which framework is great for specific use-cases.

 https://coffeencoding.com/cra-vs-next-js-vs-gatsby/

+### R1D24
+R1D24 #100DaysOfCode: So I'm starting to convert my vanilla #HTML #CSS #JavaScript portfolio to a #Gatsbyjs powered #SSR website and I'm not yet sure if it is worth the massive boilerplate code that is added.
+Like the overall configuration experience though!

+#webdev #frontend #reactjs #coding #programming #womenwhocode

+### R1D25
+R1D25 #100DaysOfCode: WIP with Gatsby.js.

+### R1D26
+R1D26 #100DaysOfCode: Almost done with the mini relaunch of my website with Gatsby.js. 🧐 There are still some responsiveness issues to solve and I should have a check with @____lighthouse.
+First thing tomorrow morning!